 Check barriers have been installed inside Iron Gate Nos.
-1 and 2 in order to prevent the entry of any unauthorised vehicles and to ensure proper security checking.
-Visitors/Guests accompanying Members and not having valid passes for entry into Parliament Complex should alight outside Iron Gates and obtain passes from the Reception Office before entering the Parliament Complex.
+1 and 2, Talkatora Gate Nos.
+1 & 2 and Iron Gate No. 1 of Parliament Library Building, in order to prevent the entry of any unauthorised vehicles and to ensure proper security checking.
+Visitors/ Guests accompanying Members and not having valid passes for entry into Parliament House Complex should alight outside Iron Gates and obtain passes from the respective Reception Offices before seeking entry into the Parliament House Complex.